mauricio-ms/motor-imagery/README.md

 by summing up the expended time during spatial filtering (training) and classification (testing).

+This validation procedure mixes the dataset randomly and divides into ten equally sized distinct partitions.
+Each partition is then used for testing, while other partitions are used for training the model.
+This results in ten different error rates or accuracy, which are averaged.
+This is the error of tenfold cross validation.
+To further improve the estimate, the procedure is repeated ten times and all error rates over these ten runs are again averaged [3].
+The average accuracy or error rate over ten runs obtained for the test data is taken as the performance evaluation criteria, which is named as validation accuracy or validation error rate of one subject.

+- Average Power Spectral Density Plot:
+The average power spectral density of two-class
+EEG signals by frequencies can be generated to analyse if the band selection algorithm is working appropriately, the bands with good discrimination should have different values

 # BCI
 - The MobileSim is a software that can be used as a robot simulator, the article 11 used this approach.
 - Uma abordagem legal seria conectar a BCI para jogar o jogo do dinossauro do Google Chrome.